Martin-Stangl/openHAB-javascript-rule-libraries/README.md

 logger.js tries to add useful information to your log message, like the logger name as well as the file, the line and the function, in which the message was triggered.
 Additionally, it can send these log messages to your smartphone or tablet.

 ### Simplest usage
-logger.js tries to figure out some sensible default configuration, so you do not need to provide any parameters when initializing it.
+logger.js tries to figure out a sensible default configuration, so you do not need to provide any parameters when initializing it.
 By default, logger.js will log to openhab.log and not send any push notifications.
 ```
 var log = Logger();